DronG / Shutterstock.com

 Lobster Fra Diavolo

-The key reason that lobster fra diavolo is not Italian is that it uses Maine lobster, which isn’t found in Italian cooking.
+The key reason that lobster fra diavolo is not Italian is that it uses Maine lobster, which isn't found in Italian cooking.
+And in Italy pasta is served as the first course, and seafood is usually part of the second course.
 In addition, most pasta sauces are not spicy.
 The exception to that is in Calabria, where the hot Calabrian chili is used in regional dishes.

-While the dish isn’t Italian, you can find lobster dishes in Italy, but they are made with langostini, which look like a cross between lobsters, prawns, and crayfish.
+While the dish isn't Italian, in coastal regions of Italy, you can find lobster dishes, but they are made with langostini, which look like a cross between lobsters, prawns, and crayfish.
 These are often grilled and served with garlic and butter.

 Stromboli